-- 1. In GENESYS, select Import from the application menu. - 2.
-Use the file browser to go to the Extensions folder (C:\Program Files (x86)\Vitech\GENESYS 2020 R2 Collaborative Edition\Extensions by default) and select Simulink Schema Extension.gnsx.
-Click Open. - 3.
-In the import wizard, you will see the project "Simulink Extension" in the project listing.
-Select Next to continue to Step 2. - 4.
-Select the second radio button, which says "Import Into Project:" and select your project from the drop-down list.
+- 1. In GENESYS, select Import from the file menu. - Use the file browser to go to the Extensions folder (C:\Program Files (x86)\Vitech\GENESYS 2022 Collaborative Edition\Extensions by default) and select Simulink Schema Extension.gnsx.
+Click Open.

+- 3. In the import wizard, you will see the project "Simulink Extension" in the project listing.
+Select Next to continue to Step 2. - Select the second radio button that says "Import Into Project:" and then select your project from the drop-down list.
 Select Next to continue to Step 3. - 5.
 Review the screen to ensure that you have selected to import "Simulink Extension" into your project.
 The screen will warn you that your target project contains data.
 This is to be expected.
 Select Import to start the import process.